Associate Director and Associate Professor

 Mike’s research focuses on understanding the factors that influence the financial success of agribusiness firms.
 He has published 20 peer-reviewed articles on topics such as service quality in agribusiness input industries, agricultural land values and agribusiness management.

 Mike also holds a master’s degree in agricultural economics from Cornell University and a bachelor’s degree in agribusiness, farm and financial management from the University of Illinois.
 He is married to Alee Lynch Gunderson.
-They enjoy going on hikes with their son, Jarvis, and their two dogs, as well as following college sports.
+They enjoy going on hikes with their children, Jarvis and Alma, and their two dogs, as well as following college sports.